Thelma Johnson Streat

 Thelma Beatrice Johnson Streat (1912–1959) was an African-American artist, dancer, and educator.
 She gained prominence in the 1940s for her art, performance and work to foster intercultural understanding and appreciation.

 Early life and education

-Thelma Johnson was born August 29, 1911, in Yakima, a small agricultural town in Washington State, to artist James Johnson, and his wife Gertrude.
+Thelma Johnson was born August 29, 1912, in Yakima, a small agricultural town in Washington State, to artist James Johnson, who encouraged her to become an artist, and his wife Gertrude.
 She was partially of Cherokee heritage.
 Her family moved to Portland, Oregon when she was a young child.
 In 1932, she graduated from Washington High School.
 She began painting at the age of seven and studied art at the Museum Art School (now Pacific Northwest College of Art) in Portland from 1934 to 1935.
 She took additional art courses at the University of Oregon from 1935 to 1936.

 Art work

 The work of Thelma Johnson Streat is in my opinion one of the most interesting manifestations in this country at the present.
 It is extremely evolved and sophisticated enough to reconquer the grace and purity of African and American art.